Adult Opportunities

 What to Know

-This program includes both self-paced online learning and in person sessions that meet at regional natural areas.
+This program includes an online component you will complete on your own, and scheduled in-person sessions that meet at regional natural areas.

 Please bring water, a snack, and materials for taking notes outdoors.
 Sunscreen and insect repellant may be useful.

 Be prepared to walk more than a mile over uneven terrain, including trails and hills.
-Please wear sturdy shoes with closed toes and long pants.
+Please wear long pants and sturdy shoes with closed toes.

 Program Schedule